juban/craft-newsletter/README.md

 * **Mail Template ID** (required if DOI is on) (`doiTemplateId`)
 * **Redirection URL** (required if DOI is on) (`doiRedirectionUrl`)

-You can find these informations in your [Sendinblue account](https://account.sendinblue.com/advanced/api).
+You can find these informations in your [Brevo account](https://app.brevo.com/settings/keys/api).

-You can provide a [contact list ID](https://my.sendinblue.com/lists) in order to subscribe the enduser to a specific one.
+You can provide a [contact list ID](https://app.brevo.com/contact/list-listing) in order to subscribe the enduser to a specific one.

-You can also enable Sendinblue Double Opt-in feature.
-You will need a Sendinblue template as described [here](https://help.sendinblue.com/hc/en-us/articles/360019540880-Create-a-double-opt-in-DOI-confirmation-template-for-Sendinblue-form).
+You can also enable Brevo Double Opt-in feature.
+You will need a Sendinblue template as described [here](https://help.brevo.com/hc/en-us/articles/360019540880-Create-a-double-opt-in-DOI-confirmation-template-for-Sendinblue-form).

 > If no list ID is provided, user will only be created as a contact.